 “Or best offer,” tells them that you are willing to entertain offers below the price.

 It’s a level lower on than the urgency of “OBO” but still allows people to know you are willing to negotiate.

 This means you are not about to negotiate and only want serious offers.

 When taking calls and requests to see the car, go with your intuition.
 If you feel put off or they seem to act strange, then don’t take their offer.
 You will find someone that wants the car who you trust coming to your house.

 There will be people that want to test drive your car.
 Make sure they have their license and ride along.
 If they don’t know the area, you might need to guide them.

 Some people may also request a mechanic report.
 You can avoid this by getting one before you start selling your car.
 Even if you have one, some people might want their personal mechanic to look at it.
 If you’re concerned with them stealing the car, offer a time you can go with or decline.

 If there are some bigger problems that may need repairing, you could come into a problem with offers.
 If you put “as is” on your ad, highlight that to the buyer so they know they are buying everything with the car: the positives and negatives.

 Know when to draw the line.
 If a mechanic report keeps listing all these problems or near future problems, there has to be a point when you point out the specs of the car.
 Especially with older cars, they’re going to get problems no matter where they buy from.
 If the buyer doesn’t want to deal with issues, they could get a newer car.
 Know what kind of buyer you’re talking to.

-If it’s money that you need and you’re considering selling your car, come to TFC Title Loans!
+If you know how to sell a car and it’s money that you need and you’re considering selling your car, come to TFC Title Loans!
 We base a loan on the value of your car with competitive rates.
 The best part is you get to continue driving your car as you pay it back.
 Give us a call to see if you qualify today!